Pilates Teacher Training • Singapore • STOTT PILATES® Postural Analysis Review

 Why this matters for exams

 Postural analysis is not a side topic in the exam environment.
-It is integral to how well you justify your decisions, analyse your subject, and build a sensible programme from what you observe.
+It affects how well students justify decisions, analyse the subject body, and build a sensible programme from what they observe.

 What examiners are really looking at